 Base coat forms a protective layer on your skin and prevents your nails from getting discolored and stained.

-It makes the polish look better on your nails.
-Applying it thick on your nails will enhance the color of your nail polish.
+It makes your manicure last longer and gives the polish a smoother application.
 So, the next time you decide to paint your nails, do not skip applying a base coat – because it is worth it.

 8. Top It Up With A Top Coat

-A top coat helps your nail color last longer.
-It also adds a shine to your nails and prevents them from chipping off easily.
+A top coat gives your manicure a shiny, professional finish and helps your nail color last longer, preventing the polish from chipping off easily.
 You can choose from a range of top coats depending on the look you are going for – if you want a matte finish, choose a matte top coat.

 9. Never Scrape Off Your Nail Polish